dangerrouse9/data-enginner-cert-jupyter-notebooks/README.md

-# data-enginner-cert-jupyter-notebooks
+# data-enginner-certificate-assignments
-Jupyter notebook labs from IBM Data Engineer Certification Course
+A collection of classwork and assignments done for the IBM Data Engineer Certification Course